mwafe/norris/README.md

 # norris
-My repository for my geologic and geothermal modeling in Norris, MT.
+My repository for my geologic and geothermal modeling in Norris, MT!
+The notebook is standalone (i think).
+Feel free to check it out